-- Evidence that the weighbridge is suitable for your facility, including design specifications, length, number of decks and weight limits (include the usual range of vehicle movements at your facility, in number and weight ranges). - Site plan, including location of existing structures and proposed weighbridge.
-Detail proposed vehicle flow controls, including the entry and exit points where waste is transported into and out of the waste facility. - Ability to supply data to the EPA in accordance with requirements set out in the Waste Regulation and Waste Levy Guidelines, including a description of the IT weighbridge management system (also see the Weighbridge Data Output Requirements). - Weighbridge must be capable of being verified (as required by the Commonwealth National Measurement Act 1960).

-2. Licence and Regulatory Requirements

-- Demonstrated ability to obtain relevant planning and licensing approvals, including development approvals. - No impact on the ability of the facility to meet Planning Consent and Environment Protection Licence requirements upon installation of the proposed infrastructure. - Demonstrate compliance with the National Trade Measurement Regulations 2009.

-3. Ability to deliver the project to a high standard

-- Project plan, demonstrating sound project planning and methodology. - Applicant's project management skills, expertise and relevant experience. - Detail how traffic control and site accessibility will be managed, both during construction and site operation. - Staff training plan (for manned weighbridge use). - Capacity to deliver project within required timeframe and within budget.
+Weighbridge Fund 1. Те chnical analysis • Evidence that the weighbridge is suitable for your facility, including design specifications, length, number of decks and weight limits (include the usual range of vehicle movements at your facility, in number and weight ranges). • Site plan, including location of existing structures and proposed weighbridge.
+Detail proposed vehicle flow controls, including the entry and exit points where waste is transported into and out of the waste facility. • Ability to supply data to the EPA in accordance with requirements set out in the Waste Regulation and Waste Levy Guidelines , including a description of the IT weighbridge management system (also see the Weighbridge Data Recording Benchmarks). • Weighbridge must be capable of being verified (as required by the Commonwealth National Measurement Act 1960).
+2. Lic cence and regulatory requirements • Demonstrated ability to obtain relevant planning and licensing approvals, including development approvals. • No impact on the ability of the facility to meet Planning Consent and Environment Protection Licence requirements upon installation of the proposed infrastructure. • Demonstrate compliance with the National Trade Measurement Regulations 2009.
+3. Ab ility to deliver the project to a high standard • Project plan, demonstrating sound project planning and methodology. • Applicant's project management skills, expertise and relevant experience. • Detail how traffic control and site accessibility will be managed, both during construction and site operation. • Staff training plan (for manned weighbridge use). • Capacity to deliver project within required timeframe and within budget.
+4. Va alue for money ٠ Cost-effective infrastructure design (consider providing multiple quotes to demonstrate value for • money).
+Financial viability of project. • Overall investment by government (minimise percentage) and the related co-investment leveraged.
+The EP A will also consider the following risks: